syncfusion-content/blazor-docs/blazor/diagram-component/ports/ports.md

 ## Add Multiple Ports at runtime

-Add Multiple ports at runtime by using the server-side method `Add` in the port collection.
+Add Multiple ports at runtime by using the method `Add` in the port collection.
 The following code explains how to add two or more ports to node at runtime.

 The port’s `ID` property is used to define the unique ID for the port and it is further used to find the port at runtime.
 If **ID** is not set, then default **ID** is automatically set.